-What's the Story behind Ashton's Garden Centre?
+What's the Story Behind Ashton's Garden Centre?

-Having emigrated from the UK there were lots of new plants I wasn’t familier with, but whenever I visited a garden centre, signage was often lacking and I didn’t know what things were for.
-It got me thinking – If I don’t know as an experienced gardener – how do new gardeners feel – Probably Overwhelmed!
-I was also bothered by what seemed to be a lack of care for the environment.
+When I emigrated from England to Nova Scotia there were lots of new plants I wasn’t familiar with and whenever I visited a garden centre the signage was often lacking information and I didn’t know what things were for.
+It got me thinking, “If I’m confused as an experienced gardener, how do new gardeners feel?”
+I was also bothered by what seemed to be a lack of care and consideration for the environment in the gardening industry as a whole.

 The Environment

-At Ashton’s we believe the environment comes first – and a healthy environment makes for a healthy garden!
-Take a look at some of the problems we’ve encountered whilst establishing our business.
+At Ashton’s we believe the environment comes first – and a healthy environment makes for a healthy garden and a healthier world for us all!

-♦ We’re Peat Free
+♦ We Strive to be Peat Free

 ♦ Plastic